1587/speaking-exam/00-part3.md

 My answer:

 ```
-It is my wife's birthday party last week. we were very happy.
+It was my wife's birthday party last week. we were very happy.

-usually, I buy birthday gift online. shopping online is cheaper than offline.
+usually, I buy the birthday gift online. shopping online is cheaper than offline.

 Yes of course.
 We should prepare many kinds of food.
-Because we invated a lot of friends, different people like different foods.
+Because we invited a lot of friends adn different people like different foods.
-We need to prepare deserts /dɪˈzɜːts/, vegetables, meat.
+We need to prepare deserts /dɪˈzɜːts/, vegetables and meat.
 ```

 ### 18.3	part3（5~7）(15+15+30)